nguyencuc1120/u3_lesson_useContext/README.md

-Lets see what we can do with context between our components:
+Lets see what we can do with context between our components.
+You'll see that Components B, C, and D have very similar code commented out.
+Lets bring it in and see how they work one by one:

 ```jsx
 import React, { useContext } from "react";